The development of renewable energy, including both offshore and onshore wind, is central to our energy policy.

 Wind energy provides a clean, sustainable solution to our energy problems.
 It can be used as an alternative to fossil fuels in generating electricity, without the direct emission of greenhouse gases.
 And there will always be wind; it is inexhaustible and renewable.

-Wind Farms in Ireland
+Wind energy in Ireland